Senate GOP marches ahead on Barrett over Democrats’ blockade

-WASHINGTON (AP) — The Senate is gearing up for a rare weekend session as Republicans race to put Amy Coney Barrett on the Supreme Court and cement a conservative majority before Election Day despite Democratic efforts to stall President Donald Trump’s nominee.
+WASHINGTON (AP) — The Senate is poised for a rare weekend session as Republicans race to put Amy Coney Barrett on the Supreme Court and cement a conservative majority before Election Day despite Democratic efforts to stall President Donald Trump’s nominee.

-Democrats used time-consuming procedural hurdles to delay the start of Friday’s Senate session until midday, but the party has no realistic chance of stopping Barrett’s advance in the Republican-controlled chamber.
+Democrats used time-consuming procedural hurdles Friday, including forcing an unusual private Senate session, but the party has no realistic chance of stopping Barrett’s advance in the Republican-controlled chamber.
 Barrett, a federal appeals court judge, is expected to be confirmed on Monday and quickly join the court.

+Senate Democratic leader Chuck Schumer of New York warned Republicans that they were making a “colossal and historic mistake.”
+Republicans appeared unmoved.
+They quickly convened, then ended the closed-door session in the chamber without changing course.

 “It’s hard to think of any nominee we’ve had in the past who is any better than this one,” Senate Majority Leader Mitch McConnell, R-Ky., told Fox News late Thursday.